 Necessary Documentation

 The core document is the trust deed, which sets out the rules governing how the assets should be managed, who the trustees and beneficiaries are, and what powers the trustees have.
-Because trusts are important legal documents, the wording needs to be precise without any room for ambiguity.
+Because trusts are important legal arrangements, the wording needs to be precise without any room for ambiguity.

 Additional documentation required for transferring property into a trust includes: